The first WhatSugar–approved sweetener is HERE!

 Mogroside V50 (or 50%V), the highest grade in stores, means an extract with a 50:50 ratio mogroside V and fruit pulp.
 It's the most expensive per ounce, but the sweetest of all extracts.
 It's more sugar-like in terms of color and taste — whiter and tastes better, too.
 Plus, it dissolves quickly.

-Let's compare two products, as an example:
+Let's compare products, as an example:

 • NatriSweet, a 7%V extract, costs 23 dollars for 3.5 ounces on Amazon or $6.56 per ounce, as I write this.
 These 3.5 ounces sweeten like 322 tsp of sugar — which equals 6.7 cups of sugar.
 It means you pay $3.43 to substitute 1 cup of sugar.